montholch/final/README.md

 The zip file also give a data dictionary file as a CSV file named "data_dictionary.csv" to reference.

 ![Screenshot](./img/data_selection/airline_satis_datadict.png)

-### Step 2: Create the dimension tables to store information what related to Airline Passenger Satisfaction dataset.

 ### Summary